Aiven-Open/klaw-docs/docs/setup-configuration/klaw-installation/run-docker.md

 ## How to use an existing H2 Database

-If you already have a configured environment with users, etc., you can transfer them to the docker image by copying the `klawprodb` files into the docker volume.
-It is recommended that you back up any existing `prodb` files in the docker volume in case you need to revert to them in the future.
+If you already have a configured environment with users, etc., you can transfer them to the Docker image by copying the `klawprodb` files into the Docker volume.
+It is recommended that you back up any existing `prodb` files in the Docker volume in case you need to revert to them in the future.